pathwaycom/llm-app/README.md

     ```bash
     docker build -t llm-app .
     ```
     After your image is built, you can run it as a container.
-You use the docker run command to do this
+You use the docker compose run command to do this
     ```bash
-    docker run -it -p 8080:8080 llm-app
+    docker compose -f deployment/docker-compose.yml run -p 8080:8080 llm-app
     ```
+    If you have set a different port in `PATHWAY_REST_CONNECTOR_PORT`, replace the second `8080` with this port in the command above.

     When the process is complete, the App will be up and running inside a Docker container and accessible at `0.0.0.0:8080`.
 From there, you can proceed to the "Usage" section of the documentation for information on how to interact with the application.

 #### Natively: